Sriracha Garlic Toasts with Shrimp

 - Capers – Optional, but they add a great pickled flavor.
 I highly recommend!

-- For garnish – Lemon wedges and chopped parsley.
+- For garnish – Add lemon wedges and chopped parsley.

 How to Make Sriracha Shrimp Toast

 - Prepare the shrimp.
 Place the thawed shrimp on a paper towel-lined plate.
-Press a second paper towel on top to remove moisture.
+Press a second paper towel on top to remove any extra moisture.

 - Prepare the sriracha mayo.
 Combine the mayo, garlic, lemon juice and zest, sriracha, and salt.
-Spread 3 tablespoons of the sriracha mayo onto one side of each slice of bread.
+Set aside 3 tablespoons of the sriracha mayo, and use it to spread onto one side of each slice of bread.
 Toss the shrimp with the remaining sriracha mayo.

 - Assemble the toast.
-Transfer toasts back to the sheet pan.
-Add 3 to 4 shrimp to each slice of bread, along with the capers.
+Transfer the toasts back to the sheet pan, then add 3-4 shrimp to each slice of bread, along with the capers.

 - Broil.
-Broil the pan of shrimp toast for 5 to 8 minutes, until golden and crisp.
+Broil the pan of shrimp toast for 5-8 minutes, until golden and crisp.
 Serve immediately, with fresh parsley and lemon wedges.

 - Take care not to burn the bread.
-When toasting the bread in the skillet, be careful to only toast it to a nice golden color and avoid burning it.
-Same goes when broiling – broilers vary greatly, so just keep an eye on the toasts to avoid burning them, adjusting the temperature and sheet pan position as needed.
+When toasting the bread in the skillet, be careful to toast it only to a nice golden color and avoid burning it.
+The same goes when broiling – broilers vary greatly, so just keep an eye on the toasts to avoid burning them, adjusting the temperature and sheet pan position as needed.

 - Spice it up.
 If you want your toast to be a bit spicier, feel free to add more sriracha and/or garlic to the mayo.
 You could even sprinkle the toasts with red pepper flakes if you like!